 Policing at Drexel

-To provide for the safety and security of all individuals using Drexel facilities, certain policies have been established.
-Students and employees are required to comply with the policies and procedures which are found in the Student Handbook and Human Resources Policies.
-These policies include:
+To provide for the safety and security of all individuals using Drexel facilities, students, faculty and professional staff are required to comply with the policies and procedures which are found in the Student Handbook and University Policies.
+Additional guidelines are provided below:

 Individuals are not permitted to bring bikes (or any other vehicle, either manually or motor powered) into any building owned or operated by Drexel University without authorization from the Office of the Senior Associate Vice President of Public Safety or designee.